Website logo cars for beginners

 It may not seem like an essential car maintenance tip, but it is.
 Keeping your car clean, especially in those winter months, can help reduce the change of corrosion and water penetration on vital structural components.

-Cleaning your car not only makes it look good, but it helps to keep away that pesky rust.
+Cleaning your car makes it look good and helps keep away that pesky rust.

-Getting rust on your cars substructure can sometimes spell the end for it.
-If you’re not willing to pay for a mechanic to cut out and weld a new piece of metal onto your car, and you don’t know how to weld, there’s not much you can do.
-So it’s best to just do your best to prevent rust in the first place.
+Rust on your car’s substructure can sometimes spell the end for it.
+If you’re not willing to pay for a mechanic to cut out and weld a new piece of metal onto your car and you don’t know how to weld, there’s not much you can do.
+So, it’s best to do your best to prevent rust in the first place.

 Some cars rust more than others, and that is because of the materials used to construct them.
-It’s always best to keep your car clean, especially during winter as the water on the road is usually full of salt, which rapidly speeds up the rusting process.
+It’s always best to keep your car clean, especially during winter, as the water on the road is usually full of salt, rapidly speeding up the rusting process.

 There are products you can get that prevent rust to the substructure of your car.
-Just give it a rinse and apply some under your car to form a protective barrier against moisture and ultimately rust.
+Just rinse it and apply some under your car to form a protective barrier against moisture and, ultimately, rust.

 car maintenance for beginners - keep car clean - car engine clean